artrivas/I2-HOFI/README.md

-## ⏳ Under Development: This repository is currently under development, and the final code updates are in progress.
+## ⏳ Under Development: Final code updates are in progress.
 Please wait until the update is complete to ensure accurate usage and functionality.
 Thank you for your patience!

 ## I2-HOFI
 The official source code for *"Interweaving Insights: High-Order Feature Interaction for Fine-Grained Visual Classification (FGVC)"*, implementing advanced FGVC with high-order feature interactions through Graph Neural Networks (GNNs).